bbauska/JS-Notes4-Pros/README.md

 }
 </pre>

-<p>Here&apos;s a jsPerf benchmark showing the difference:
+<p>Here&apos;s a jsPerf benchmark showing the difference:1
 <a href="https://jsperf.com/try-catch-deoptimization">try-catch-deoptimization</a>.
 In the current version of most browsers, there shouldn&apos;t be much difference if any, but in less recent versions of Chrome and Firefox, or IE, the version that